cloverbloom/knowledge-base/systems.md

 	* (iii) **greatness in the moment** (making the countless decisions to take critical action even if you don’t feel like it, and immersing yourself fully in the present)

-### [Emotional Cycles]
+### Emotional Cycles

-*****
+Understanding the emotional journey of a 12-week cycle helps maintain momentum:

-* Recognize the three emotional phases in each 12-week period:
+- Recognize the three emotional phases in each 12-week period:

-	* honeymoon, fight-through, and success
+  - Honeymoon: Initial excitement and motivation
+  - Fight-through: Middle weeks when motivation wanes
+  - Success: Final push and achievement

-* Develop strategies to push through the "fight-through" phase when motivation wanes
+- Develop specific strategies to push through the "fight-through" phase

-* `"Don't be fair weather anything."`

-* Recognize and manage emotional tension as deadlines approach; turning back is not an option
+- Recognize and manage emotional tension as deadlines approach

-* Maintain consistency, especially during the middle weeks when motivation wanes.
+- Maintain consistency, especially during the middle weeks
+- Remember that turning back is not an option

+> "Don't be fair weather anything."

-* `"Excellence is not an act.
-It is a way of being."`
+> "Excellence is not an act.
+It is a way of being."

 ### [Control Time Use]
 *****